-- When constrained to lie on the surface of a sphere, we often call them spherical centroidal Voronoi tessellations (SCVTs) - Voronoi = each grid volume (cell) $V_i$ is uniquely associated with a generating point $x_i$ such that all points within $V_i$ are closer to $x_i$ than to any other $x_i$ - Lines joining generating points of adjacent cells are - 1. bisected by the shared cell face; and - 2. intersect the shared cell face at a right angle. - Centroidal = the generating point for each Voronoi cell is also the mass centroid of that cell (w.r.t. some density function)
+When constrained to lie on the surface of a sphere, we often call them spherical centroidal Voronoi tessellations (SCVTs)

+Voronoi = each grid volume (cell) $V_i$ is uniquely associated with a generating point $x_i$ such that all points within $V_i$ are closer to $x_i$ than to any other $x_j$

-How do MPAS, and you, keep track of this unstructured Voronoi mesh?
+- Lines joining generating points of adjacent cells are - 1. bisected by the shared cell face; and - intersect the shared cell face at a right angle.

+Centroidal = the generating point for each Voronoi cell is also the mass centroid of that cell (w.r.t. some density function)

+Background

+more sides.

+mesh!
+Cells may have 5, 6, 7, or